elastos/Elastos.Developer.Website/content/elastos_trinity/setup/environment_setup.md

 ## Trinity CLI

-Trinity CLI is a command line tool that helps you manage your trinity applications, including creating a new application, running during development, and publishing.
+Trinity CLI is a command line tool that helps you manage your elastOS applications, including creating a new application, running during development, and publishing.

 ### Dependencies